LPology/Simple-Ajax-Uploader/README.md

 `setProgressBar(elem)` - Designates an element as the progress bar for an upload.<br />
 `setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.

-When an upload begins, the file size of the upload is inserted into the <code>sizeBox</code> element and the CSS width of the <code>progress</code> element is set to 0%.
+As a result, when an upload begins, the file size of the upload is inserted into the <code>sizeBox</code> element and the CSS width of the <code>progress</code> element is set to 0%.
 As the upload progresses, the CSS width percentage of the <code>progress</code> element will be updated accordingly.

-This approach provides developers with a great deal of flexibility -- progress indicators can be styled in any way and placed anywhere on the page.
+This method of assigning roles to elements provides developers with a great deal of flexibility -- progress indicators can be styled in any way and placed anywhere on the page.

 ```javascript
 var sizeBox = document.getElementById('sizeBox'), // container for file size info